icflorescu/trpc-sveltekit-example/README.md

 ## Acknowledgements

-Huge thanks to [Alex / KATT](https://github.com/KATT), for bringing us [tRPC](https://trpc.io/) and for being the first sponsor of this project! 🎉
+Huge thanks to [Alex / KATT](https://github.com/KATT), for bringing us [tRPC](https://trpc.io/) and for being the first sponsor of tRPC-SvelteKit! 🎉

 ## License